 After the speeches ask the Table Topics Master to the stage to explain table topics.

-Take the count of who will join us for drinks and dinner and start the five minute break.
+Take the count of who will join us for drinks and dinner and start the break.

 If you have a good idea and the date fits – DARE TO DO A MOTTO NIGHT!